Abdülmecid II: Crown Prince

 On 7 September 1920, Ottoman police blockaded his residence of Dolmabahçe Palace, cutting supplies and communication to the outside world.
-His daughter, six-year-old Princess Dürrüşehvar had whooping cough, but was not allowed medicine or a doctor.
+His six-year-old daughter Princess Dürrüşehvar had whooping cough, but was not allowed medicine or a doctor.
 Grand Vizier Damat Ferid Pasha claimed the crown prince was going to escape to Anatolia on that day on his yacht, so under British pressure he was forced to cordon off his palace, but no order came from Occupation authorities and the move surprised even the Allied powers.
 On 23 September, High Commissioner De Robeck permitted Ferid to lift the siege, as they believed Abdulmejid was no longer interested in defecting.
 The siege continued for another month, only being lifted as a result of British shuttle diplomacy.
 Abdulmejid sent a scathing letter to his cousin Sultan Vahdeddin for putting such trust in Ferid Pasha and the British that was destroying the state.
 The Sultan's and the Crown Princes' once close relationship was effectively over, and mutual resentment would define their relationship from then on.